sylim041/thekopitide-sales-weather-analysis/README.md

 📂 Dataset

-- Sales transactions (April–May 2024)
+1. Sales Data
+- Transaction data for Tanjong Pagar (CBD) and Jurong East (Heartland) outlets from April–May 2024
+- Summary data for both outlets

-- Weather data (rainfall, temperature, wind speed)
+2. Weather Data (rainfall, temperature, wind speed)
+- Daily weather records for Singapore (Clementi station and Queenstown station) from April–May 2024

 🛠 Tools Used

-SQL
+SQL (BigQuery)
 Excel / Python
 Tableau